frovedis/frovedis/doc/manual/python/ml/als.md

      0.473117 -0.481813 -0.087049 0.32502
      0.473117 -0.481813 -0.087049 0.32502

+This output will be visible on server side.
 It will print the matrix and labels of training data.

+**No such output will be visible on client side.**

 __Return Value__
 It returns nothing.